celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 @Wondertan @renaynay

 > This ADR took a while to get through all the necessary details.
 Special thanks to awesome @renaynay for dozens of
-> deep dive call, note-taking, thoughts and ideas.
+> deep dive calls, note-taking, thoughts, and ideas.
-> Similarly, the time was spent on the experiments with the format of the documents was refactored 3 times.
+> Similarly, the time spent on the experiments with the format of the documents was refactored three times.

 ## Glossary